accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 Possibility for the user to control the viewing of time-based media using the keyboard and any pointing device, at least.
 The following points must be respected:

-List of mandatory functionalities for controlling consultation :
+List of mandatory functionalities for controlling consultation
-- The multimedia object must always have at least the following functions: play, pause or stop ;
+- The multimedia object must always have at least the following functions: play, pause or stop;
 - If the multimedia object has sound, it must have a sound on/off function;
 - If the multimedia object has audio description, it must have a function for controlling the activation and deactivation of audio description.
 - If the multimedia object has subtitles, it must have functionality for controlling the activation and deactivation of subtitles.